-April 25 began as a sunny day across the Deep South.
+April 25 began as a sunny day across much of the Deep South.
 It had been 10 days since the last tornado outbreak that had ravaged the region and finally some warm temperatures were setting in.
-But only at face value did it seem like a nice day as only few saw what would be coming next.
+But this wasn’t the case everywhere as over Arkansas thunderstorms plagued the state in the morning as one of the worst outbreaks in US history took shape.
+This would end up only being the beginning.

 Morning Weather Outlooks

 People in the Deep South and the nation woke to see something shocking: 3 Moderate Risk days were issued back-to-back for the Days 1, 2 and 3 outlooks.
 This was only indicative that a major tornado outbreak would be taking place that day and would potentially be one of historic proportion.
 The Day 1 outlook for April 25 featured a Moderate Risk for severe weather which included Central and Southern Arkansas, Northeastern Texas, Southwestern Oklahoma, Northern Louisiana, Northwestern Mississippi and Western Tennessee.
 Here a complex weather scenario was in the making.
 When the outlook was issued an intense bow echo was moving through the region.
 Traditionally, the bow echo would eat up the energy in place and make conditions behind it unsuitable for thunderstorm development.
-But in this case, unstable air from the Gulf continued to surge into the region meaning that the developing low-pressure system behind the bow echo would have ample moisture to feed off of.
-Attached to the low-pressure system was a dry line which as it sounds separates warm, moist air in front of it and warm, dry air behind it.
-The dry air forces the moist air to rise which because of this begins to rapidly produce thunderstorms and because of strong shear would promote supercells and tornadoes, which according to the SPC could be strong with large hail and damaging winds also being hazards.
+But in this case, unstable air (air that would support the development of thunderstorms) from the Gulf would continue to surge into the region meaning that the developing low-pressure system behind the bow echo would have ample moisture to feed off of.
+Attached to the low-pressure system was a dry line which as it sounds, separates warm, moist air in front of it and warm, dry air behind it.
+The dry air forces the moist air to rise and rapidly produce thunderstorms and because of strong wind shear (winds blowing in different directions at different speeds in different altitudes of the atmosphere) would promote supercells and tornadoes, which according to the SPC could be strong (EF-2 to EF-3) with large hail and damaging winds also being hazards.
 These storms would form in Texas and Oklahoma and then sweep east into Arkansas.

 Around 12pm CDT, the two lines of storms began to combine as thunderstorms filled in the holes between them and turn more discrete.
 But a few hours later a new squall formed right behind the main line.
 At 3:25pm, the first line of storms stretched from Tyler, TX to Hot Springs, AR and consisted of discrete cells.
 Behind this line, a squall line of storms posing a risk for damaging winds stretched from Ft.
 Worth, TX to Fayetteville, AR.
 This setup prompted the SPC to issue a Particularly Dangerous Situation (PDS) Tornado Watch for most of Arkansas but also Louisiana and Texas meaning a very dangerous tornadic situation was developing and persons in the region should take extra caution.

-The squall line began to move faster than the discrete cells and combine with them.
-But before all cells had been consumed, two cells dropped 2 EF-2 tornadoes in Garland Country, AR that caused heavy damage to many communities there.
-After a lull of intense tornadic activity, a new fast-moving cell formed and at 6:07pm CDT and dropped a powerful EF-3 tornado that once again tore through communities in Garland County, AR destroying 25 houses and numerous mobile homes killing 1 person as well as blowing down hundreds of trees.
-This tornado lifted but it then the supercell dropped another large EF-2 tornado that began barrowing toward the city of Vilonia, AR, just southeast of Little Rock.
+The squall line began to move faster than the discrete cells and the two lines began to combine.
+But before all cells had been consumed, two cells dropped two EF-2 tornadoes in Garland Country, AR that caused heavy damage to many communities there including Sunshine and Lake Ouachita injuring 19.
+After a lull of intense tornadic activity, a new fast-moving cell formed and at 6:07pm CDT dropped a powerful EF-3 tornado that once again tore through communities in Garland County, AR destroying 25 houses and numerous mobile homes killing 1 person as well as blowing down hundreds of trees.
+This tornado lifted but it then the supercell dropped another large EF-2 tornado that began barreling toward the city of Vilonia, AR, just north of Little Rock.
 This prompted the first Tornado Emergency of the outbreak as the town was hit head on.
-It first destroyed a mobile home park where all 4 fatalities occurred in the tornado before roaring through the city and causing immense damages to homes and businesses.
-34 houses were destroyed and 62 mobile homes were also destroyed.
+It first destroyed a mobile home park where four deaths occurred before roaring through the city and causing immense damages to homes and businesses.
+34 houses and 62 mobile homes were destroyed.
 Because of advanced warning time, only 4 people died and 16 were injured.
-The cell then moved through the city of Little Rock and at 7:46pm CDT dropped its final significant tornado.
+Meanwhile, another part of the same cell moved through the northwest side of Little Rock, detached itself from the cell and at 7:46pm CDT dropped another significant tornado.
 It damaged planes at an air force base and also damaged parts of a school in the region before lifting just 8 min. later.

 By midnight as the bow echo moved through Tennessee and Kentucky, the tornado threat ended.
 That day 42 tornadoes had touched down across 6 states including 4 EF-2 and 1 EF-3.
 5 people were killed and 59 were injured.
 The line of storms continued into the next day, but this had only been a small taste of what was to come.
 April 26 would be would end up being a more intense day than this.